Lana Del Rey: Early life and education

-Elizabeth Woolridge Grant was born on June 21, 1985, in Manhattan, New York City, to Robert England Grant Jr., a copywriter at Grey Group, and Patricia Ann "Pat" Grant (née Hill), an account executive at the same organization.
+Elizabeth Woolridge Grant was born on June 21, 1985 in Manhattan, to Robert England Grant Jr., a copywriter at Grey Global Group, and Patricia Ann "Pat" Grant (née Hill), an account executive at the same organization.
 She has a younger sister, Caroline "Chuck" Grant, and a younger brother, Charlie Grant.
-She was raised Catholic and is of Scottish and English descent.
+She grew up Catholic and is of Scottish and English descent.
 When she was a year old, the family moved to Lake Placid, New York.
 In Lake Placid, her father worked for a furniture company before becoming an entrepreneurial domain investor; her mother worked as a schoolteacher.
 There, she attended St. Agnes School in her elementary years and began singing in her church choir, where she was the cantor.

-She attended the high school where her mother taught for a year, but when she was 14 or 15, her parents sent her to Kent School, an Episcopal boarding school in Connecticut, to get sober from alcoholism.
+She attended the high school where her mother taught for a year, but when she was 14 or 15, her parents sent her to Kent School, an Episcopal boarding school in Kent, Connecticut to get sober from alcoholism.
 Alcoholism, along with drugs, had been a problem that started in her teenage years and had become so serious that her entire family, including Grant herself, was worried.
 Grant shared in an interview: "That's really why I got sent to boarding school aged 14—to get sober."
 Her uncle, an admissions officer at the school, secured her financial aid to attend.
 According to Grant, she had trouble making friends during much of her teenage and early adult years.
 She has said she was preoccupied with death from a young age, and its role in her feelings of anxiety and alienation: